-In all of the alternatives, service would depart from South Station and mirror the existing Silver Line service in the Seaport District; it would reach East Boston via the Williams Tunnel to the Blue Line Airport Station.
-From there, vehicles would enter the Coughlin Bypass Road and then cross the new Chelsea Street Bridge.
-From this point, there are two basic route choices under consideration:
+As part of the Silver Line Gateways Alternatives Analysis, MassDOT developed and presented Three Build Alternatives and summarized them in the Expanded Environmental Notification Form (EENF).
+In all of the proposed alternatives, the new Silver Line service would depart from South Station and mirror the existing Silver Line service in the Seaport District.
+It would reach East Boston via the Williams Tunnel to the Blue Line Airport Station.
+From there, vehicles would enter the Coughlin Bypass Road and then cross the new Chelsea Street Bridge into Chelsea.
+Within Chelsea, MassDOT evaluated and compared two basic route choices:

 1. Busway alternatives that would move more quickly and reliably in a dedicated alignment right-of-way, with an option to serve Bellingham Square;